Transportation

 Organization: Kansas Department of Transportation

 Kansas Department of Transportation has several bridge programs, including the Off-System Bridge Program, a federal program to repair or replace bridges that are not on the federal-aid system, and the Kansas Local Bridge Improvement Program, which provides funds to Local Public Agencies to replace or rehabilitate locally-owned, deficient bridges in order to improve overall system throughout the State of Kansas.
-A local match may be required.

 Deadline: Bureau of Local Projects sends out a memo with application when soliciting projects.